Course Outline

 • Server Protection.

-• Implement Windows Server technologies and features to improve client security in a government setting.
+• Implement Windows Server technologies and features to improve client security in government systems.

-• Describe security threats posed by e-mail and how to reduce these threats in a government context.
+• Describe security threats posed by e-mail and methods to reduce these threats in public sector operations.

-• Explain how to improve server security using Windows Server security analysis and hardening tools for government use.
+• Explain how to enhance server security using Windows Server analysis and hardening tools for government use.

-This module discusses the importance of monitoring server performance to ensure efficient operation and optimal use of available resources in a government setting.
-It also covers performance monitoring tools to identify components that require tuning and troubleshooting, thereby improving server efficiency.
+This module discusses the importance of monitoring server performance to ensure efficient operation and optimal use of available resources in government IT environments.
+It also covers performance monitoring tools to identify components that require tuning and troubleshooting.

 Lessons